Sharanya-create/Web-scraping/README.md

 *enter the directory where repo is cloned and execute the exe files*

-### Requirements to use codebase scraperfilter after converting to software:
+### Requirements to use codebase scraperfilter and converting it to software:

 *Python  has to be installed*